libuv/libuv/docs/src/stream.rst

     no longer be called.

     This function is idempotent and may be safely called on a stopped stream.

+    On most platforms, this function will always succeed; hence, checking its return value is unnecessary.

 .. c:function:: int uv_write(uv_write_t* req, uv_stream_t* handle, const uv_buf_t bufs[], unsigned int nbufs, uv_write_cb cb)